C0C0B01/Lumi/README.md

 > [!IMPORTANT]
 > **This project is a work in progress!** Technical support is limited.
 While you are free to use this mod, expect potential bugs and incomplete features.
-Use at your own discretion.
+Use at your own discretion. the only people who should be using this is client mod enthusiast, theme makers and plugin developers

 # **Lumi**
 A fork of Wintry